 In relationships, trust must be earned, and not given.
 After it is earned, you then must aspire daily to maintain what has been established.
-However, once trust is lost, the attempt to rebuild it can seem almost impossible at times.
+Once trust is lost, however, the attempt to rebuild it can seem almost impossible at times.

 Whether you're earning, maintaining, or rebuilding lost faith, lack of trust can cause more than an unstable foundation.
 Use the tips included here to focus on gaining trust, as well as avoiding a lifetime of relationship problems.

 "Earning represents achievement of anything rewarding.
 You can build a sandcastle, but to be considered big, important, life-changing, or beneficial, it must be earned."

 Before we go any further, let's take a look at the dictionary definition of trust:

 - Reliance on the integrity, strength, ability, surety, etc., of a person or thing; confidence.

 Depending on the person, trust can have a variety of definitions, and being able to trust relationships depends partly on the person's preconceived notion of the word.